 The University of Hong Kong 's highest priorities are to create opportunities for the very best academic talents to excel and to advance human knowledge to the benefit of society.
 We serve the needs of Hong Kong, the wider region and the rest of the world.

 Categories: Academic-related Staff

-Applications are invited for appointment as Post-doctoral Fellow in the Department of Chemistry (Ref.: 495738), to commence as soon as possible for two years, with the possibility of renewal subject to satisfactory performance.
+Applications are invited for appointment as Post-doctoral Fellow in the Department of Chemistry (Ref.: 502406), to commence as soon as possible for one year, with the possibility of renewal subject to satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Applicants should also send an email containing (i) a cover letter with research and academic records, (ii) a past research experience statement, (iii) a list of experimental techniques, and (iv) two reference letters, to Professor David Phillips at firstname.lastname@example.org and Dr. Edmund Tse at email@example.com.
-Review of applications will commence as soon as possible and continue until June 15, 2019, or until the post is filled, whichever is earlier.
+Review of applications will commence as soon as possible and continue until December 31, 2020, or until the post is filled, whichever is earlier.